Online Cook

 Tips & Tricks (5)

-Refrigerate the plain and molasses doughs independently for at least 30 minutes before marbling to prevent them from blending together and losing the distinct visual effect.
+Refrigerate the plain and molasses doughs separately for at least 30 minutes before marbling to prevent them from blending together, ensuring distinct color contrast and easier handling.

 Fire Icon